hrantzsch/vimclip/README.md

 # vimclip

 vimclip is a tiny script to spawn your favorite `$EDITOR` and leave what you typed in your clipboard.
-I like to think of it as a poor man's [vim-anywhere](https://github.com/cknadler/vim-anywhere).
+I like to think of it as a lightweight [vim-anywhere](https://github.com/cknadler/vim-anywhere).

 ## Installation and Usage

 ### Step 1: Dependencies

-By default, vimclip relies on `xsel` on Linux and `pbcopy` on macOS to copy what you typed into the clipboard.
+By default, vimclip relies on `xsel` (X11) / `wl-copy` (Wayland) on Linux and `pbcopy` on macOS to copy what you typed into the clipboard.
 Make sure they are available, or make vimclip use a different command by setting `$VIMCLIP_CLIPBOARD_COMMAND`.

 You should also set `$EDITOR` to your favorite editor (probably vim).